mslinn/go-ethereum-walkthrough/Tours/committing_block/README.md

   func (n *Node) Start() error {
   ```

   b.
 Peer to peer networking (for Ethereum clients) is described in the [go-ethereum documentation](https://github.com/ethereum/go-ethereum/wiki/Peer-to-Peer).
-The `Server` type is oddly enough used for Ethereum clients, and is defined in [`node/server.go#147-178`](https://github.com/ethereum/go-ethereum/blob/master/node/server.go#L147-178) like this:
+The `Server` type is oddly enough used to manage Ethereum clients, and is defined in [`node/server.go#147-178`](https://github.com/ethereum/go-ethereum/blob/master/node/server.go#L147-178) like this:
   ```go
   type Server struct {
        // Config fields may not be modified while the server is running.